Avidereta/avidereta.github.io/content/authors/admin/_index.md

-Prior to ETH, I have graduated from [MIPT](https://en.wikipedia.org/wiki/Moscow_Institute_of_Physics_and_Technology) and [Skoltech](https://www.skoltech.ru/en) - universities in Moscow with great people and great courses.
+Prior to ETH, I have graduated from [MIPT](https://en.wikipedia.org/wiki/Moscow_Institute_of_Physics_and_Technology) and [Skoltech](https://www.skoltech.ru/en) - Moscow universities with great people and great courses.
  At Skoltech, I worked on deep learning based methods for weakly-supervised semantic segmentation under the supervision of
 [Victor Lempitsky](https://scholar.google.ru/citations?user=gYYVokYAAAAJ&hl=en)